soudev/knowledge.mine/stuff/angularjs.md

 --

+* [Recipes with Angular.js](http://fdietz.github.io/recipes-with-angular-js/) - A community project dedicated to collecting resources for the Angular.js framework.
+You find here easy to follow cookbook style recipes for issues you are likely to face when working with Angular.js.

+--

 * [[GitHub] mgechev / angularjs-style-guide](https://github.com/mgechev/angularjs-style-guide) - Community-driven set of best practices for AngularJS application development

 * [[GitHub] nicholasess / angularjsbrasil / iniciantes.md](https://github.com/nicholasess/angularjsbrasil/blob/master/iniciantes.md)